ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimscript.md

 #### The leader key {#leader}

-Vim offers something called a *leader key*, which works as a prefix you can use to begin the `{lhs}` of key mappings.
+Vim offers a tool called the *leader key*, which is basically a prefix you can use to begin the `{lhs}` of key mappings.
-The leader key works as a sort of unique identifier that helps prevent your own key mapping shortcuts from clashing with Vim's default key bindings, and it is common practice to begin the `{lhs}` of your custom key mappings with a leader key.
+The leader key works should be used a unique identifier that helps prevent your own key mapping shortcuts from clashing with Vim's default key bindings, and it is common practice to begin the `{lhs}` of your custom key mappings with a leader key.
 For official documentation, see `:help mapleader`.

 Here's how the leader key business works in practice:

 1. Decide on a key to use as your leader key.
+   Common values are the space bar (`<Space>`), the comma (`,`) and the backslash (`\`), which aren't used in default Vim commands.
    You will have to make a compromise: the key should be convenient and easily typed, but it shouldn't clash with keys used for built-in Vim actions.
-   Common values are the space bar (`<Space>`), the comma (`,`) and the backslash (`\`), which aren't used in default Vim commands.
    A key like `j`, `f`, or `d` wouldn't work well, since these keys are already used by Vim for motion and deletion.

 1. In your `vimrc` or `init.vim`, store your chosen leader key in Vim's built-in `mapleader` variable.